White Elephant (building): Preparation and construction

 According to Wladyslaw Midowicz, the first and only director of the observatory, the construction of "Biały Słoń" was suggested by a group of influential Warsaw astronomers who managed to convince General Leon Berbecki, director of the influential Airborne and Antigas Defence League, to support it.
 General Tadeusz Kasprzycki, minister of military affairs, also backed the construction of the observatory.

 The building design was approved sometime in 1935.
 Construction of the building began in the summer of 1936 with an official ceremony for the placing of the cornerstone.
 Biały Słoń was a very expensive structure with total costs exceeding one million Polish złoty, a huge burden on the state budget at the time.
 The design was based on the Przemyśl Castle and shaped like a letter "L" with a tower.

 The whole complex consists of three major features that could be considered as separate structure connected together: a tower, a main building, and smaller service attachment.
-Biały Słoń had five stories facing the Czechoslovakian side (today Zakarpattia Oblast), and two stories facing the Polish side (today Ivano-Frankivsk Oblast).
+Biały Słoń had five stories facing the Czechoslovak side (today Zakarpattia Oblast), and two stories facing the Polish side (today Ivano-Frankivsk Oblast).
 The whole complex was built mostly from local sandstone.
 Due to lack of roads, the construction materials were brought by horses, or either by hand or on the backs of local Hutsuls and soldiers of the 49th Hutsul Rifle Regiment from the Vorokhta train station located some 70 km away.
 The walls of a lower attachment and the semi-basement floor have a thickness of 1.5 m, while upper floors - 1 m.
 The roof of a building was covered with copper sheets.
 On the southern side there was a rotunda on which a telescope was located.
 The copper dome of the telescope opened automatically.

 Biały Słoń had 43 rooms, including a conference hall, living quarters, offices, a cafeteria, a battery station, and a boiler room in the basement (the lower structure).
 The upper floors were occupied by astronomers and meteorologists, most of whom worked for the State Meteorological Institute and Astronomical Observatory of the University of Warsaw.
 Their work was to carry out meteorological observations for the Polish Air Force.
 In the lower levels, there were lodgings for soldiers of the "Karpaty" Regiment of the Border Defence Corps, with headquarters in Stryj.
 Altogether, the number of inhabitants never exceeded 20.
 Among those who worked there were professor Wlodzimierz Zonn, doctor Jan Gadomski, and professor Eugeniusz Rybka.